OlofH2/Before-Fab-Academy/docs/ComputerAidedDesign.md

 I used the **Typographica** font that I found on the website [DaFont.com](https://www.dafont.com/search.php?q=typographica), resized some letters and arranged them in a fun way to make this logo:

+!!! info inline end "Inline blocks"

+    This looks like an emoji!
+I think it would be fun to learn how to use **Blender** to change this logo to an emoji.
+I could call it **Baffled face**, expressing the feeling that can come over people when learning something new in Fab Academy.

 ![Typographica](img/Typographica3.jpg)

 Then I tested how it would look with the **ComicSans** font: